Joohansson/NanoRPCProxy/README.md

     $ cp user_settings.json.default user_settings.json
     $ cp token_settings.json.default token_settings.json

+To run the docker container with configuration you have to map the configuration files inside the container to `/usr/src/app/`.
-Then from the same directory, specify the config files to run with the container:
+Here's an example mounting `settings.json` from the current work directory, to `/usr/src/app/settings.json` in the container:

     $ docker run -it -p 9950:9950 -v $(pwd)/settings.json:/usr/src/app/settings.json nanorpcproxy:latest